Dr. Elizabeth Trejos-Castillo

 Texas Tech University

+She is the founding director of the TTU Cross-Cultural Studies (CCS) Program that includes a graduate minor and an online graduate certificate (2011-present).
 She was also the founder director of the online Masters in Youth Development - Great Plains Interactive Distance Education Alliance (GPIDEA; 2014-2021).
-She serves as an International Adjunct Professor in the Department of Social Work, College of Applied Social Sciences at State University of Ponta Grossa, Paraná-Brazil (2018-present) and in the School of Medicine, Biostatistics & Epidemiology (2014-present) and the Department of Psychology (2012-present) at CES University, Colombia (South America).
-Dr. Trejos-Castillo is a two-time Fulbright Scholar recipient and has served as TTU Fulbright liaison since 2019.
+In addition, she has served as Graduate Program Director and Associate Chair in the HDFS department and as a Provost Faculty Fellow.
+She is currently an International Adjunct Professor in the Department of Social Work, College of Applied Social Sciences at State University of Ponta Grossa, Paraná-Brazil (2018-present) and in the School of Medicine, Biostatistics & Epidemiology (2014-present) at CES University, Colombia (South America).

 Trejos-Castillo holds a double associate degree in performing arts (theater) and creative writing (poetry) from the Conservatory of Castella (Costa Rica, 1990), and a double bachelor's degree in psychology and English rhetoric, professional and business communications with a minor in graphic design from Iowa State University (1996).
 She also holds a master's degree in rural sociology (2003) and a doctorate in human development and family studies from Auburn University (2006).